webaverse/docs/docs/dev-guides/3-distributing-xrpackage.md

 Ethereum has a native cryptocurrency ('digital money') called <a href="https://ethereum.org/eth/" target="_blank" rel="noopener noreferrer">Ether (ETH)</a>.

-Ethereum gives ownership and interopability of your packages -- you will always have a complete sense of ownership for anything you create and can provably sell anything you own.
+Ethereum gives ownership and interoperability of your packages -- you will always have a complete sense of ownership for anything you create and can provably sell anything you own.

 ## What is the Registry?